M3SOulu/soccminer/README.md

 ````
 $ python3 soccminer_comments.py
 ````
-Similarly other scripts caes fp
+Similarly other scripts (pipelines) can be executed.